Ohio Bar Exam (UBE) details

 - A scaled score of 85 is required for admission to the bar.

 The MEE and MPT scores are scaled to the MBE.

 - MBE weighted 50%

 A total scaled score of 270 or higher is required to pass the Ohio Bar Exam.

 Ohio does not accept an MBE score from an exam taken in another jurisdiction.

 Admission on Motion

-Applicants who have obtained a scaled score of at least 270 on a Uniform Bar Exam taken in another jurisdiction within five years may apply for admission based on that score.
-The earliest administration acceptable for transfer will be February 2016.
+Applicants who have obtained a scaled score of at least 270 on a Uniform Bar Exam taken in another jurisdiction within the preceding five years may apply for admission based on that score.
+Additional requirements apply.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.

 Find the BARBRI bar prep course that’s built for you